In this episode of SQL Minute I want to share with you how to create a pivot or cross tab chart.

 Now, if you’re having a hard time knowing what these values would be, a trick is to just come in and do a … SELECT DISTINCT on what your column values.

 In this case, it would be product line.
 If I come back to my database here, throw up a new query, I’m going to paste this is.
 This join is the same as it was in my original query.
 All I really did here is I stripped out the other columns when I select, and I just have a distinct cause now on the product line.

 And when I run this, you’ll see that it’s bringing back the unique product line.
 So I know that these are the columns that I need to select in order to create that pivot table.
 And you’ll see these in my select statement.
 So if you just kind of keep in mind T, S, R, M and dash, you come back here, you’ll see T, S, R, M and dash.

 So the idea here now is that we’re going to select these from our sql pivot table.
 And to do this, we just add this to the top of our original select statement.
 So this you should recognize in green.

 This is what we originally created to get the information.
 Notice it’s now a drive table.
 It’s in brackets, or I’m sorry, parenthesis.
 And this becomes the first of the last step.
 Because after this, what we need to do is now generate the pivoted results.

 And to do that, we will go to step six.
 And here we will add a pivot clause to the bottom of our query.
 Now, the pivot clause may look strange at first.
 Let me break it down for you.

-Essentially here we have the pivot clause, where we’re summing what we want to summarize.
+Essentially here we have the SQL for the pivot clause, where we’re summing what we want to summarize to the table.
 In our case, I want to add up the quantity of inventory.

 The recall quantity was one of the columns I was selecting from that pivot data.
 And then, the other thing here is that you’ll see product line again, all right?
 So product line is the column that is used to drive the column values.
 And again, here’s our friends … the column values.
 So we’re basically telling it these are the specific column values that we want to bring back into our pivot table.